moonwell-fi/governance-subgraph/README.md

 ## Networks and Performance

-This subgraph can be found on The Graph Hosted Service at https://thegraph.com/hosted-service/subgraph/moonwell-fi/moonwell-governance.
+This subgraph can be found on The Graph Hosted Service at https://thegraph.com/hosted-service/subgraph/moonwell-fi/governance-$network (replace $network with one of moonbase|moonriver|moonbeam).

 You can also run this subgraph locally, if you wish.
 Instructions for that can be found in [The Graph Documentation](https://thegraph.com/docs/quick-start).